gillespilon/machine_learning/machine_learning.md

 1. Evaluation procedure 1---train and test on the entire dataset

-- Train the model on the entire dataset
+- Train the model on the entire dataset.
-- Test the model on the same dataset and evaluate how well we did by comparing the predicted response values with the true response values
+- Test the model on the same dataset and evaluate how well we did by comparing the predicted response values with the true response values.
-- See `machine_learning_scikit_learn_introduction.py` for the logistic regression code
+- See `machine_learning_scikit_learn_introduction.py` for the logistic regression code.
-- Classification accuracy is the proportion of correct predictions
+- Classification accuracy is the proportion of correct predictions.
 - Common evaluation metric for classification problems
 - >>> 0.96
 - This is known as our training accuracy when you train and test the model on the same data.